 22. Peruvians eat guinea pigs.

-While guinea pigs are cute pets for much of the western world, in Peru, they’re a great snack.
-They may not look all that appealing, but guinea pig is a very common dish.
+While guinea pigs are cute pets for much of the western world, they’re a great snack in Peru.
+They may not look all that appealing, but guinea pig is a ubiquitous dish.
 Called cuy, these critters didn’t become pets until the Spanish brought them home for everyone to fall in love with.
 They’re still very much a traditional (pretty crispy) dish in Peru.

 23. Panpipes aren’t from Peru, but the siku is from the country.